Seventh Grade Writing Standards

 - Summarize and organize ideas gained from multiple sources in useful ways such as outlines, conceptual maps, learning logs, and timelines.

 - Follow accepted formats for writing research.
 Give credit for both quoted and paraphrased information in a bibliography by using a consistent and sanctioned format and methodology for citations.

 Seventh Grade Writing Tests

 In many states, seventh graders take standardized writing assessments, either with pencil and paper or on a computer.
-While tests vary, students are typically given questions about grammar and mechanics, as well as timed essay-writing exercises in which they must write an essay in response to a writing prompt.
+While tests vary, students are typically given questions about grammar and mechanics, as well as timed essay-writing exercises in which they must write an essay in response to one of several 7th grade writing prompts.
 On seventh grade essay writing tests, students should demonstrate their ability to produce an effective composition for a specific purpose, as well as their command of the conventions of spelling, capitalization, punctuation, grammar, usage, and sentence structure.

 Some states test students’ revising and editing skills with multiple-choice questions on reading passages.
 Students are asked to indicate how a particular sentence might be corrected or improved or how the organization or development of a paragraph might be strengthened.
 Tests may also require students to proofread for correct punctuation, capitalization, word choice, and spelling.
 Another type of question asks students to write a summary statement in response to a reading passage.
 In addition, 7th grade students are given classroom-based seventh grade writing tests and writing portfolio evaluations.